Private Secretary (TV series)

-Private Secretary (also known as Susie) is an American sitcom that aired from February 1, 1953, to September 10, 1957, on CBS, alternating with The Jack Benny Program on Sundays at 7:30pm EST. The series stars Ann Sothern as Susan Camille "Susie" MacNamara, devoted secretary to handsome talent agent Peter Sands, played by Don Porter.
+Private Secretary (also known as Susie) is an American sitcom that aired on CBS from February 1, 1953, to March 17, 1957.
+Created by Ned Marin, the series stars Ann Sothern as Susan Camille "Susie" MacNamara, devoted secretary to handsome talent agent Peter Sands, played by Don Porter.

 Overview

 Susie MacNamara (Sothern) is a former stage actress, a WAC veteran of World War II and single woman who works as the private secretary for theatrical agent Peter Sands (Porter) at the fictional New York theatrical agency International Artists Inc. Susie's honest, good-natured attempts to help Mr. Sands, especially in romantic matters, always leads to comedic complications.
 Susie is usually assisted by her best friend, Violet "Vi" Praskins (Ann Tyrrell), the office's nervous and bumbling receptionist.
-In guest appearances, Jesse White played Mickey "Cagey" Calhoun, a chief competitor and loudmouthed agent business rival to Susie's boss.
+Recurring characters include Jesse White as Mickey "Cagey" Calhoun, a chief competitor and loudmouthed agent business rival to Susie and Sands; and Joan Banks as Sylvia Platt, a fellow secretary frenemy of Susie.

 One of the show's trademarks was the set decoration portraying a 1950s state-of-the-art executive office, with stylish decor, IBM typewriters and the latest office telephone gear from Western Electric.
 There are occasional references to a young actress, never seen, who was a client of Mr. Sands named Harriet Lake (Sothern's real name).

-In an unusual move, Private Secretary also had two brief runs on another network.
-During the summers of 1953 and 1954, reruns from the recent season were shown on NBC as a summer replacement for Your Hit Parade, with the series resuming new shows on CBS each fall.
-Private Secretary, Your Hit Parade and The Jack Benny Program were all sponsored by Lucky Strike Cigarettes.
-Its parent company American Tobacco Company had some financial interest in all three programs and their respective network time-slots.

 Series ending

-The series was renewed for a sixth season, but Sothern walked out in a contract dispute with producer Jack Chertok, ending the series' run.
-Sothern, along with several cast members, went on to star in another weekly series, The Ann Sothern Show, from 1958–1961.
+Although ratings had dropped in its fifth season, CBS renewed the series for a sixth season in Spring 1957.
+However, Sothern discovered that producer Jack Chertok sold the series rights to Metromedia without consulting or compensating her.
+Sothern, who owed back taxes to the Internal Revenue Service, sued Chertok and departed the series.

-Sothern reprised the character of Susie MacNamara for the premiere episode of The Lucille Ball-Desi Arnaz Show (later shown in repeats as The Lucy-Desi Comedy Hour).
+In November, Sothern reprised the character of Susie MacNamara for the premiere episode of The Lucille Ball-Desi Arnaz Show (later shown in repeats as The Lucy–Desi Comedy Hour).
 In this installment, entitled "Lucy Takes a Cruise to Havana" (which was originally a 75-minute episode), Sothern appeared opposite series regulars Lucille Ball, Desi Arnaz, Vivian Vance, William Frawley and Richard Keith as well as guest stars Hedda Hopper, Rudy Vallee and Cesar Romero.
+As a result of the success of the special, Sothern developed a new series with Ball and Arnaz through Desilu.
+The resulting series, The Ann Sothern Show, would air for three seasons on CBS from 1958 to 1961.
+The series employed much of the same cast and writers as Private Secretary.